rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

 ## Layers and boundaries

 We try to organize our application's code by using directory structures, layers and boundaries.
-These boundaries can be clear but they can also become fuzzy if we're not careful.
+These boundaries can be clear at first but sometimes the become fuzzy if we're not careful.
 Having clear boundaries in our application helps us and others understand how the application is working.

 I often split my application's into 3 mayor parts that each have their own purpose.
-These 3 layers have really different goals and structure's what makes them easy to keep them apart:
+These 3 layers have different goals and structure's what makes it easy to keep them apart:

 ```
 src/